-When it comes to location, the highest average paycheck (about $99K per year) can be spotted in New York, N.Y.; Dallas, Texas (approximately $87K), Irving, Texas ($81K), and Miami, Fla. ($73K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Buffalo, N.Y. — at approximately $45K, salaries are some of the lowest in the country.
-Within the firm, employees working in New Jersey take home the most — $94K annually on average.
+When it comes to location, the highest average paycheck ($101K per year) can be spotted in New York, N.Y.; Fort Lauderdale, Fla. (about $95K), Dallas, Texas (approximately $86K), and Irving, Texas ($82K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Buffalo, N.Y. is home to some of the lowest pay in the country.
+By state, the highest pay levels are found in New Jersey, where the average Citibank employee makes $99K annually.

 Certifications and Degrees